A generalized Legendre duality relation and Gaussian saturation: Applications

 \subsection{Applications to information theory and optimal transportation theory}

-As we briefly explained in the introduction, Kolesnikov--Werner's conjecture \eqref{e:KWInequality} is motivated from the barycenter problem from optimal transportation theory.
+As we briefly explained in the introduction, the conjecture of Kolesnikov--Werner \eqref{e:KWInequality} is motivated from the barycenter problem from optimal transportation theory.
 For two probability measures $\mu_1,\mu_2$ on $\mathbb{R}^n$, the Wasserstein distance of these two probability measures is given by